 Invest time.
-Invite a volunteer to sit on a committee or ask a committee member to chair that committee.
+Invite a volunteer to sit on a committee or ask a committee member to be a coordinator for that committee.
 Set up a support system within the chapter for mentoring new leaders.
 Invite a volunteer to sit in on Volunteer Operations led Leaders Only Tools trainings or a one-on-one leadership training.
 Spend the time to develop an up-and-coming volunteer's skills.